STORM-PE

 risk pulmonary embolism (PE).

-CAVT™ – Now Proven by Level 1 Evidencec
+CAVT™ – Proven by Level 1 Evidence1

 Prospective, Randomized Trial